 Each client must have a person-centered individual treatment plan developed by an alcohol and drug counselor within ten days from the day of service initiation for a residential program and within five calendar days on which a treatment session has been provided from the day of service initiation for a client in a nonresidential program.
 Opioid treatment programs must complete the individual treatment plan within 21 days from the day of service initiation.
 The individual treatment plan must be signed by the client and the alcohol and drug counselor and document the client's involvement in the development of the plan.
 The individual treatment plan is developed upon the qualified staff member's dated signature.
 Treatment planning must include ongoing assessment of client needs.
 An individual treatment plan must be updated based on new information gathered about the client's condition, the client's level of participation, and on whether methods identified have the intended effect.
 A change to the plan must be signed by the client and the alcohol and drug counselor.
 If the client chooses to have family or others involved in treatment services, the client's individual treatment plan must include how the family or others will be involved in the client's treatment.
+If a client is receiving treatment services or an assessment via telehealth and the alcohol and drug counselor documents the reason the client's signature cannot be obtained, the alcohol and drug counselor may document the client's verbal approval or electronic written approval of the treatment plan or change to the treatment plan in lieu of the client's signature.

 An individual treatment plan must be recorded in the six dimensions listed in section 245G.05, subdivision 2, paragraph (c), must address each issue identified in the assessment summary, prioritized according to the client's needs and focus, and must include: